Mildred & Louis Resnick Library

 Resource Guide for Emergency Online Instruction

-This Research Guide has been created by the Librarians to help faculty as they respond to the COVID-19 health crisis and move classes to emergency online instruction for the Spring 2020 semester.
+This Research Guide has been created by the Librarians to help faculty as they respond to the COVID-19 health crisis and continue to teach a majority of classes online.
 You will find:

 - Moodle/Library tools

 - Suggestions for free online resources for teaching materials

 Sign up for an instruction session with one of our librarians: Library Instruction Request Form.
 (Please allow a minimum of two weeks for scheduling).

 Librarians can collaborate with you on a format that will work for you and your students.
 We offer:

 - Hands-on, interactive class session(s), targeted toward a specific assignment or objective

 - Library orientation via virtual escape room or in-person scavenger hunt

 - Custom web-based research guides compiling the most useful resources and research tips for your subject area, course, or assignment (allow a minimum of one month to develop a new guide, or a minimum of one week for updates to existing pages)

 - Interactive, self-paced tutorials designed around the specific needs of your program, course, or assignment